 Visibility is the main factor in safe driving.
 If you can’t see, you can’t avoid potential threats.
-Lack of clear visibility is a significant problem during times of torrential downpours, blizzards, thick fog and even glaring sunshine.
-It is extremely important to recognize these visual risks of certain weather patterns so you can be better focused on driving.
+Lack of clear visibility is a significant problem during times of torrential downpours, blizzards, thick fog, and even glaring sunshine.
+It is extremely important to recognize these visual risks of certain weather patterns so you can focus on driving.

 - Glare and direct sunbeams can temporarily blind you or cause visual spotting

 - Reflected light can cause confusion and irritation

 - Mirage effect (waves on the horizon) can mimic blurred vision

 - Thick fog can limit visibility to a few inches

 - Since fog is made up of millions of water droplets, it reflects light very easily, decreasing visibility even more